NotYourRootUser/cloud-ledger/notes/week4_domain_4/ids_ips_notes.md

 # IDS vs IPS vs NIDS / HIDS Notes

+## Anchor
 IDS stands for Intrusion Detection System.
-It watches network or host activity and alerts when something looks suspicious.
+It observes network or host activity and generates alerts when behavior looks suspicious.
 IPS stands for Intrusion Prevention System.
-It does the same but can block attacks in real time.
-NIDS is network based.
-It watches traffic across network segments.
-HIDS is host based.
-It runs on individual systems and monitors logs, processes, and file changes.

-IDS is like a security camera that records what happens.
-IPS is like a security guard that steps in to stop trouble.
-NIDS gives a wide view of the network, while HIDS sees what happens inside each machine.

-If an IPS blocks too aggressively it can interrupt normal work and cause downtime.
-False positives can make people stop trusting alerts.
+It inspects traffic inline and can block or drop malicious traffic in real time.
+NIDS refers to network based systems that monitor traffic on network links.
+HIDS refers to host based systems that run on individual machines and monitor logs, file integrity, and process activity.

+A common deployment pattern is to mirror traffic from a switch to a NIDS sensor for passive analysis while placing an IPS inline at critical network choke points.
+Security Onion, Suricata, and Zeek are common tools for network detection.
+Wazuh and OSSEC are common host based options.
+A practical example is using Zeek on a network span port to create logs for connection activity while running Suricata in IPS mode on the outbound gateway to block known bad signatures.

+## Reverse
+If an IPS is configured too aggressively it can generate false positives that block legitimate traffic and disrupt operations.
+Detection systems that are too permissive will miss attacks.
+Host based systems provide deep local context but need maintenance on each machine.
+Network sensors provide broad visibility but lack host context.
+Tuning is required to reduce noise and avoid alert fatigue.
+Ensure logging is centralized, alerts are triaged, and blocking rules are tested in a staging environment before enabling them in production.